Store Food Medium Term (6-12 months)

-Step 3: Pump like crazy until the arrow on the meter gets to 20.
+Step 3: If using the Brake Pump, squeeze like crazy until the arrow on the meter gets to 20.
 If it's not moving, make sure you have a good seal with the FoodSaver.
-If you are using the electric system it just turns itself off when complete.
+If you are using the electric system, just push the lever down, hit the button and wait.
+It just turns itself off when complete.

 Pro tip: The fuller the jar is with food, the less air you have to pull out of it.
 It might make sense to keep longer-term storage jars on their own, and when you finally open them up, empty them into smaller jars so you don't have to reseal the big ones each time.

 If you want to get fancy you could put oxygen absorbers inside the jars (just under the lid before sealing) but that's probably an extra expense you really don't need since that leans more towards long-term storage.

 If you are really getting into the food storage game, I would suggest picking up this book.
 It goes over lots of details we glossed over here.